 Bal Chhabda was born in Punjab in 1923.
 He was in the family business of film distribution in Ahmedabad.
-When he was young, it was his passion to become a filmmaker, but unfortunately he lost a big amount of money following his dreams.
+When he was young, it was his passion to become a filmmaker, but unfortunately remained unsuccessful in this pursuit.
 It was around 1950, when he met M.F.Husain accidentally, which soon blossomed into a close friendship.
 In 1957-58, Husain introduced him to the Bhulabhai Desai Institute in Mumbai, where creative personalities like Pandit Ravi Shankar, dramatist Ebrahim Alkazi and artists Tyeb Mehta, S.H.
 Raza, Krishen Khanna, Ram Kumar and V.S.
 Gaitonde, used to assemble.
 Although Chhabda had no formal training as an artist, Husain and Gaitonde urged him to start drawing and painting.

 Following their advice, he started painting in 1958.
 His artist friends encouraged his works.
 Chhabda takes his images to the brink of abstraction without giving up the memory of representation.
 On closer observation, distorted known shapes and forms create intriguing visuals.
 Although the forms in his paintings have barely discernible boundaries, they are lithe and lyrical.
 At the same time, they are positions and plays of colour, which create both intimate and expansive spaces.
 There was a certain exuberance that holds his floating forms in suspended animation.
 His brush strokes were loose and expressive and melted into an amorphous diffusion.